-E tū represents 10,000 members in Public and Commercial Services (PACS).
-We cover public hospitals, cleaning, security, catering, clerical, schools, hospitality, tourism, musicians, union staff, and much more.
+E tū represents around 10,000 members working in Public and Commercial Services (PACS).

 - Parliamentary services and ministerial services